 #8: High Pressure Environment

-IT specialists can expect a lot of work place stress, especially in the aforementioned incidents where things go wrong.
+IT professionals can expect a lot of work place stress, especially in the aforementioned incidents where things go wrong.

 #9: Dependency on Technology

 Segueing off the previous point, because technology has been so thoroughly integrated into our everyday lives, IT experts have to indulge in this even more, and be there to deal with frustrated customers can’t use their favorite app to plot out stock growth or organize the corporate coffee bash.

 Interest in the IT field has been rapidly growing, especially in the last few decades.
 More and more people, fresh to the workforce, are becoming interested in the enticing prospects of a career in information technology, thus creating a bottleneck of eager workers all competing for the same position in the office.

 These are just a few of the challenges that IT professionals are facing in 2020, and some of them only become more pronounced as time goes on.
 Despite this, there is definitely money to be made and many opportunities to be found, and as these problems grow, the demand for professionals expands along with it, making this a profession that will never be obsolete.

 This article is part of a bigger topic called: